-Diphtheria/tetanus/acellular pertussis/polio/hib vaccine (Injection)
+Diphtheria/tetanus/acellular pertussis/polio/hib vaccine (By injection)

 Protects against infections caused by diphtheria, tetanus (lockjaw), pertussis (whooping cough), polio, and Haemophilus influenzae type b.